 I placed seeds and seedlings in various pots and areas in my patio to see where they would grow best.
-We have some growing against a wall in one part of our balcony.
+We have some plants growing against a wall in one part of our balcony.
 We even installed a white trellis, which really makes the morning glories stand out when they bloom in the morning!

 Below are some tips on how to best enjoy the morning glory plant in your garden.